dncpax/wfs-downloader/README.md

 ==============

 Downloads GML files from a set of WFS service in a pseudo-paginated way using bounding boxes and combine them again to one file.
+This is a fork, heavily modified.
+It uses GDAL/OGR to merge files instead of using xml.

 Install
 -------